-Enter the amount of carbohydrates in grams and the insulin to carb ratio into the calculator to determine the amount of insulin needed to cover the carbohydrates.
+Enter the amount of carbohydrates in grams and your carb ratio (grams per 1 unit of insulin, g/U) into the calculator to estimate the insulin needed to cover the carbohydrates.

 Carb Coverage Formula